Translations of Ulysses: Belarusian

 Jan Maksymiuk, an ethnic Belarusian from Poland, who had a background in physics and no formal training in English philology, began translating Ulysses into Belarusian around 1984–1985.
 He initially produced nine episodes on a rare Belarusian-font typewriter in 1988; he photocopied ten copies that reached Belarus before full Russian translation was published.
 He cited the vital role of a knowledgeable editor with strong Belarusian and English skills and the usefulness of reference works like Ulysses Annotated.
 The political atmosphere in Belarus complicated distribution, so 1000 copies were published with funding secured in Warsaw in 1993.
 Only 700 of these sold in Minsk, partly because few Belarusians actively read the language at a sophisticated level; "the remaining 300 copies were still kept under his bed in 1998".

 According to Maksymiuk, his physics training shaped his "discipline of thought", which he applied to solving translation problems, while his self-taught English skills meant he focused especially on excellence in Belarusian.
 His journalistic work, including four years spent translating post-Soviet newspapers for the American Embassy, slowed progress on Ulysses but provided professional experience; he also completed translations into Polish and started work on Witkiewicz's Insatiability.
 He planned to finish Ulysses when he can devote steady time to it, hoping one day to issue a second part – though jokingly suggesting an edition of only 50 copies.
 Maksymiuk did not expect any success in distribution: 'You see, one has to take a proportional view, that is, to take into account how many people at the moment indeed routinely use Belarusian in Belarus ...
 Nominally, there are 10 million Belarusians, yes?
 As for those who speak Belarusian, use this language for the most part and are able to read on the level on which Ulysses is written, with all its phraseology and vocabulary, I think that they account for some 0.1% It's some 10,000 people."

 Maksymiuk used old dictionaries of Belarusian and his knowledge of Old Church Slavonic to translate Joyce's neologisms, and invented words when he couldn't find equivalents.
-Piotr Kuhiwczak described the Maksymiuk's translation as "miraculous" and "one of the most important cultural events since the end of the Soviet Union"; he writes that it "was more than a simple literary translation; it was an attempt to recover the potential which the Belarussian language has lost".
+Piotr Kuhiwczak described the Maksymiuk's translation as "miraculous" and "one of the most important cultural events since the end of the Soviet Union"; he writes that it "was more than a simple literary translation; it was an attempt to recover the potential which the Belarus language has lost".